HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 * The HTTP/2 protocol requires web owners to consolidate the domains instead of using multiple domains for optimal performance.
-* Contribution of third party content to total page weight has also increased over the years (refer to the (Third Parties)[./third-parties] chapter for more details) leading to increased page load time concerns for web owners.
+* Contribution of third party content to total page weight has also increased over the years (refer to the [Third Parties](./third-parties) chapter for more details) leading to increased page load time concerns for web owners.
 * Customization/personalization of third party scripts to suit the requirements of web owners.

 These changes have led to the SaaS vendors offering “self-hosting” options to web owners.
 This leads to more content being delivered over the first party domain instead of the vendor’s domain.
 When this happens, it’s up to the web owner to either deliver the content over a CDN or directly from their hosting infrastructure.